26 Best Things to Do in Loreto

 Ride an all-terrain vehicle over rolling dunes by the sea on an ATV adventure in Loreto.
 Leave the malecón behind as you explore Loreto’s stunning natural areas and visit the natural springs and pools of Las Virgines – the perfect way to spend the day if you’re seeking a bit of adrenaline.

-Driving along ta road by a beach.
+Driving along a road by a beach.

-See the sights from an ATV
+See the sights from an ATV in Loreto

 22. Attend a festival